 Chapter 3: Implementing Custom Business Logic

-- Update CloudBase Database data;
+- Update CloudBase database data.

-- Invoke third-party services via HTTP requests;
+- Calling third-party services via HTTP request.

 Writing Business Logic